Gem looks to CDC and European giant Tieto to take blockchain into healthcare

 The blockchain is coming to healthcare.

-Over the past year, the chorus of voices that are calling for blockchain’s adoption in the medical profession is growing increasingly loud.
+Over the past year, the chorus of voices calling for blockchain’s adoption in the medical profession is growing increasingly loud.

-Already, a pilot project from MIT’s Media Lab has shown great results in a pilot program with Boston’s Beth Israel Deaconess Hospital.
-There, the university has rolled out a blockchain application that creates a ledger for health care treatments on electronic health records.
+Already, a pilot project from MIT’s Media Lab has shown great results in a pilot program with Boston’s Beth Israel Deaconess Medical Center.
+There, the university has rolled out a blockchain application that creates a ledger for healthcare treatments on electronic health records.

-Now, the Venice, Calif.-based company, Gem, is bringing that blockchain technology to a broader set of applications through work the company is conducting with the Centers for Disease Control and with the European technology services company, Tieto.
+Now, the Venice, Calif.-based company Gem is bringing that blockchain technology to a broader set of applications through work the company is conducting with the Centers for Disease Control and the European technology services company, Tieto.

 Announced today, Gem will be working with the Centers for Disease Control on their 27-man blockchain application development team.